genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_8.1_2022.md

 # 8.1 MD simulation of Protein G in the GB/SA model

-Implicit solvent models are useful to reduce computational cost in the simulation of biomolecules [^1].
-The GB/SA (Generalized Born/Solvent accessible surface area) model is one of the popular implicit solvent models, in which the electrostatic contribution to the solvation free energy is computed with the GB theory [^2][^3], and the non-polar contribution is calculated from the solvent accessible surface area [^4][^5].
+Implicit solvent models are useful to reduce computational cost in the simulation of biomolecules.[^1] The GB/SA (Generalized Born/Solvent accessible surface area) model is one of the popular implicit solvent models, in which the electrostatic contribution to the solvation free energy is computed with the GB theory[^2]<sup>,</sup>[^3], and the non-polar contribution is calculated from the solvent accessible surface area [^4]<sup>,</sup>[^5].
 In the GB theory, solvent molecules surrounding the solute are approximated as a continuum that has the dielectric constant of \~80.
-To date, various GB models have been developed such as GBSW [^6], GBMV [^7], HCT [^8], and OBC [^9].
-In GENESIS, the OBC model and LCPO method [^10] are used for the calculation of the GB term and SA term, respectively.
+To date, various GB models have been developed such as GBSW,[^6] GBMV,[^7] HCT,[^8] and OBC.[^9] In GENESIS, the OBC model and LCPO method [^10] are used for the calculation of the GB term and SA term, respectively.
 The GB/SA model is introduced only in ATDYN currently, and both CHARMM and AMBER force fields are available.
 In this tutorial, we learn how to use the GB/SA model with the AMBER ff14SB force field parameters in GENESIS.

 ![](/assets/images/2019_08_explicit_implicit.jpg)